 Transforming deprecated patterns using the Observation.code and Observation.value to the preferred pattern.
 See Act.code and Observation.value (§ 2.2.2 ) and Observation code and value (in event mood) (§ 3.1.2 )

-Transforming based on moodCode and statusCode to apply specified contexts to SNOMED CT expressions, where these expression do not state an explicit context.
+Transforming based on moodCode and statusCode to apply specified contexts to SNOMED CT expressions, where these expressions do not state an explicit context.
 See Act.moodCode (§ 2.2.3 ) and Act.statusCode (§ 2.2.4 ).

 Transforming any deprecated uses of the negationInd attribute to an appropriate SNOMED CT expression that explicitly state appropriate "finding context" or "procedure context".
 See Act.negationInd (§ 2.2.9 ).